rayhezack/Machine-Learning/README.md

 # Machine Learning Classification

-The primary objective of the repository is introduce the concept and mechanism behind Logistic Regression.
+The primary objective of the repository is introduce the concept and use about common machine learning algorithms